Here's Why Police Are Trying To Rearrest Kyle Rittenhouse

 Attorney Mark Richards, who is currently representing Rittenhouse filed a motion on Wednesday objecting to the bond increase.
 Richards said that he “simultaneously filed a notice updating the court with the defendant’s current address” under a separate motion to keep the safe house address sealed.
 But Binger refused, according to Richards.

-Rittenhouse pleaded not guilty to the charges, with his legal team maintaining that he acted in self defense when he used an assault rifle to shoot and kill two unarmed protestors.
+Rittenhouse pleaded not guilty to the charges, with his legal team maintaining that he acted in self defence when he used an assault rifle to shoot and kill two unarmed protestors.